annkimathi/KPLCInterruptions/README.md

 ## Description

-This Python application is designed to automate the process of notifying users about planned power interruptions.
+This Python application is designed to automate the process of notifying users about planned KPLC (Kenya Power and Lighting Company) power interruptions.
 It scrapes information from a specified URL, processes PDF files, and sends out email notifications.

 ## Prerequisites